Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you lose your license as a result of this violation, your insurance company must file an FR-44 on your behalf to prove to your state that you’re covered by increased liability insurance.

 Florida and Virginia are the only states to require an FR-44 before they’ll reinstate your driver’s license.
-In Florida, an FR-44 is officially called a Florida Uniform Financial Responsibility Certificate, while in Virginia it’s simply referred to as an FR-44 form.
+In Florida, an FR-44 is officially called a Florida Uniform Financial Responsibility Certificate, though it’s commonly called an FR-44.
+It’s just called an FR-44 form in Virginia.

 - Causing injury or death of another person with your vehicle.